pRoy24/tokencaps/README.md

-## What is TokenPlex
+## What is TokenCaps

-TokenPlex is an express/node based framework to aggregate crypto-currency data from the web, normalize and cleanse it, and provide simple easy to digest endpoints.
+TokenCaps is an express/node based framework to aggregate crypto-currency data from the web, normalize and cleanse it, and provide simple easy to digest endpoints.

 It implements the [ccxt](https://github.com/ccxt/ccxt) public library and provides a load-balancer and query-server over 80 supported exchanges.